MIT recurring payments

 A recurring payment (or repeated payment) enables you to accept a payment and debit money in the following ways:

-- Via a token, without involving the user, those recurring payments are called Merchant Initialized Transaction (MIT).
+- With a token, without involving the user, those recurring payments are called Merchant Initialized Transaction (MIT).

-- Via requesting 3D Secure verification from the user, those recurring payments are called Customer Initialized Transaction (CIT).
+- Requesting 3D Secure verification from the user, those recurring payments are called Customer Initialized Transaction (CIT).

-This page overlooks only the MIT recurring payments.
-Learn more on CIT recurring payments.
+This page only overlooks the MIT recurring payments.

 Currently, recurring payments can only be accepted from a bank card; other options will be added soon.